 What grit do you use?

 The grit needed is dependent on the lane pattern you’re playing on.
 However, to restore the surface to its intended performance, look up the final factory finish listed on the manufacturer’s website.
 For example, some balls have multiple steps listed.
 It may read 500 / 1000 / 2000.
 The last grit listed is the final finishing step.
-Using Use-It by CtD pads.
+Using TruCut by CtD pads.
 This is the grit you will want to use.
 You do not have to follow all of the steps.
-You can just use the last recommended step as the Use-It by CtD pads will cut like the pad number indicates.
+You can just use the last recommended step as the TruCut by CtD pads will cut like the pad number indicates.
+So for this example you would use the 2000 grit pad only.
 The most common grit surface is 2000 grit so if you are not sure then start with that grit as you can always go to a lower grit.
 Remember the higher the number grit listed.
 The less the cutting and the smoother the ball will be.

 Can you sand any bowling ball?

 While you CAN sand any bowling ball, you won’t get the same benefit from all bowling balls.
 Sanding works best on reactive and urethane bowling balls.
 If you’re not sure what type of bowling ball you have, go to the manufacturer’s website and look at the coverstock.
 If it says anything other than polyester, it’s a safe bet, you can sand it.

 Yes, you can and you can have it polished back up by the pro shop if needed.
 It is ok to sand it and polish it multiple times.
 Remember you can change the surface of your ball before and after competition only.

 Surface Maintenance How to TruCut by CtD

 So what we have is a new pad that fits in your hand, cuts better dry or wet, is reusable, resists lane shine and is cost effective.

 Here are the step by step instructions on how to TruCut by CtD to your advantage: